agra-uni-bremen/opt-seq/README.md

 In the following, three sequences (`SUB`, `ADD`, `XOR`, `DIV`, `OR`), (`ADD`, `XOR`, `XOR`, `DIV`, `SUB`, `DIV`), and (`OR`, `SUB`, `SUB`) are optimized into one sequence by mapping instructions if possible.
 The sequences to be merged are encoded in the test application called [test.json](test.json).

-Assuming that these sequences were generated using the default mode, the **merged sequence** is created by the following commands:
+Assuming that these sequences were generated using the default mode, the **merged sequence** is created by the following command:

 ```console
 $ ./optseq test.json 0